SAMMISolutions/docs/doc_posts/_commands-trigger/trigger_pull.md

 If you select **Trigger Type** in the dropdown menu, you can check what kind of event triggered the button (this replaces String: Get Trigger Type command from LB1).
 It will return a different numerical value for each type.

+There is also an array that lists all Trigger Types in the Global Variables section of the Variable Viewer in LioranBoard.

 | Numerical Value | Trigger Type |
 |-------|--------|--------
 |0|Twitch Chat|